beejjorgensen/bgc/src/bgc_part_1200_types_4.md

 ### `restrict`

 TLDR: you never have to use this and you can ignore it every time you see it.
+If you use it correctly, you will likely realize some performance gain.
+If you use it incorrectly, you will realize undefined behavior.

 `restrict` is a hint to the compiler that a particular piece of memory will only be accessed by one pointer and never another.
-If a developer declares a pointer to be `restrict` and then accesses the object it points to in another way, the behavior is undefined.
+(That is, there will be no aliasing of the particular object the `restrict` pointer points to.)
+If a developer declares a pointer to be `restrict` and then accesses the object it points to in another way (e.g. via another pointer), the behavior is undefined.

 Basically you're telling C, "Hey---I guarantee that this one single pointer is the only way I access this memory, and if I'm lying, you can pull undefined behavior on me."

 And C uses that information to perform certain optimizations.
+For instance, if you're dereferencing the `restrict` pointer repeatedly in a loop, C might decide to cache the result in a register and only store the final result once the loop completes.
+If any other pointer referred to that same memory and accessed it in the loop, the results would not be accurate.

+(Note that `restrict` has no effect if the object pointed to is never written to.
+It's all about optimizations surrounding writes to memory.)

-For example, let's write a function to swap two variables, and we'll use the `restrict` keyword to assure C that we'll never pass in pointers to the same thing.
+Let's write a function to swap two variables, and we'll use the `restrict` keyword to assure C that we'll never pass in pointers to the same thing.
 And then let's blow it an try passing in pointers to the same thing.

 ``` {.c .numberLines}